-All visitors, including American citizens who number about 85% of all visitors, must have a valid official passport to visit or work in Bermuda and enter or re-enter their home country.
+All visitors, including from Britain, Canada, USA and elsewhere.
+American citizens who number about 85% of all visitors, must have a valid official passport to visit or work in Bermuda and enter or re-enter their home country.
 Further details can be obtained from the US Consulate in Bermuda and the honorary consuls in Bermuda of other countries.

 Britons (5% of all visitors, see Bermuda's Links with the UK):

 Canadians (5% of all visitors).
 See Bermuda's Links with Canada file.